kseniyatysc/GoogleCaseStudy-BellaBeat/README.md

 └── README.md

 ---
+## Full Report

+The complete analytical report can be found in:
+Report/BellaBeat_Case_Study_Analysis.html

 ## Final Notes

-This analysis demonstrates a structured, end-to-end data analytics workflow, focusing on data quality, metric relevance, and business impact rather than purely technical complexity.
+This project demonstrates a structured and business-oriented data analytics workflow.

+The focus is placed on:

+- Data quality and validation

+- Clear metric definition

+- Interpretable segmentation

+- Practical, actionable business recommendations

+The goal was to prioritize clarity, interpretability, and business impact over unnecessary technical complexity..